 Email is one of the best ways to connect with your readers.
 With my email newsletter, I can let readers know when I publish a new post and also share announcements and other projects I’m working on.

 An email subscription box on your website is the perfect way to collect readers’ emails.
-First, set up an email account through Mailchimp (free for up to 2,000 subscribers).
+First, set up an email account through MailerLite (affiliate link – free for up to 1,000 subscribers).

-Then you can install the free Magic Action Box plugin on your website.
-It connects to your Mailchimp account and lets you display a professional looking subscription form on your website.
-This was the plugin I used before upgrading to a premium plugin from Elegant Themes.
+Then you can install their WordPress plugin on your website.
+It connects to your MailerLite account and will let you display professional looking subscription forms on your website.

 5. Personalize Your Blog Design

-Now you’ve come to my favorite part of owning a website: the design.
+Now you’ve come to one of my favorite parts of owning a website: the design.

 There are many free WordPress templates to choose from in the WordPress library.
 If you’re brand new to creating websites and navigating the WordPress framework, these will be fine for the short term.